donnaken15/FastGH3/readme.md

 (Installer adds a shortcut for this)

 ### Extra steps
-* To enable file association (that is when you click on a file, it opens the program that supports it), you must use the installer or run register.bat, or click "Open with" on a chart or MIDI and select this program.
+* To enable file association (that is when you click on a file, the computer opens the program that supports it), you must use the installer or run register.bat, or click "Open with" on a chart or MIDI and select this program.
 <!--
 now asking user if game should boot song automatically or manually due to controller stuff